hylang/hy/docs/language/api.rst

        if isinstance(retval, int):
            sys.exit(retval)

-Note, as you can see above, if you return an integer from this function, this will be used as the exit status for your script.
+Note that as you can see above, if you return an integer from this function, this will be used as the exit status for your script.
 (Python defaults to exit status 0 otherwise, which means everything's okay!)